 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

 The best part of Super Bowl Sunday, the food!
 I always look forward to all the yummy chips & dips that are part of any football gathering.
 The big game is also a fun time for friendly wagers and football themed fun for the kids.
-Here are some ideas to serve up some fun at your next Super Bowl gathering.
+Here are some Super Bowl Party ideas to serve up some fun at your next gathering.

 I like to use generic football decorations so I can reuse them year after year and for other football gatherings we may have.
 Now if the Texans ever make it to the Super Bowl it will be a different story 🙂 I’ve got a vinyl football field tablecloth that is easy to clean and reusable.
 I also have football chip bowls that get used regularly.